Tsai Ing-wen: Defense policy and indigenous programs

-On 11 March 2022, a special force soldier wrote to Tsai, reporting that insufficient basic logistic supply compelled combatants to purchase equipment from outsider suppliers at their own expense for two years, then being disqualified as non-standard upon inspection, in contrast of the reserve trainees receiving new sets; and appealed to abolish the mandatory diary writing for examination.
-The classified "2022006470" document was somehow illegally leaked from the presidential palace to the media with his identity exposed on 18 March, then Minister of National Defense, Chiu Kuo-cheng reacted: "I will not let him get away with it", "Fix the crying baby!"; but later clarified after being questioned by the parliament members in the Legislative Yuan, that he just disgusts the coward behavior behind his back, and the critique unfair to the preparatory staff.
-The case raised the society concern on the standard operating procedure practice on the data security breach to the presidential office.
+In December 2022, Tsai announced the extension of compulsory military service from four months to one year, a policy set to take effect in 2024.

 Diplomatic relations

-Under Tsai, several countries which had formally recognized the Republic of China (ROC) switched recognition to the People's Republic of China (PRC): São Tomé and Príncipe in 2016, Panama in 2017, the Dominican Republic, Burkina Faso and El Salvador in 2018, and the Solomon Islands and Kiribati in 2019, and Nicaragua in 2021.
+Under Tsai, ten countries which had formally recognized the Republic of China (ROC) switched recognition to the People's Republic of China (PRC): São Tomé and Príncipe in 2016; Panama in 2017; the Dominican Republic, Burkina Faso and El Salvador in 2018; the Solomon Islands and Kiribati in 2019; Nicaragua in 2021; Honduras in 2023; and Nauru in 2024.
 This continued a trend that was temporarily halted under an unofficial "diplomatic truce" during the Ma Ying-jeou administration where the PRC ceased to court official diplomatic allies of the ROC.
+Since 2017, Taiwan has also been excluded from participating in the World Health Assembly.

-At the same time, the Tsai administration saw breakthroughs in Taiwan's unofficial relations with the United States.
+At the same time, the Tsai administration saw breakthroughs in Taiwan's unofficial relations with the United States and the European Union.
 On 9 August 2020, the United States Health and Human Services Secretary Alex Azar of the Trump administration became the highest-level Cabinet member to visit Taiwan since the diplomatic break between the ROC and the United States in 1979.
 In April 2021, the United States ambassador to Palau made an official visit to Taiwan, the first time a US ambassador had done so since the US switched recognition from the ROC to the PRC in 1979.
 In the same month, the United States President Joe Biden also sent an official delegation including former senator Chris Dodd to Taiwan.

-On November 3, 2021 the first official European Union delegation arrived in Taiwan led by French MEP Raphael Glucksmann, and consisting of Lithuanian MEPs Andrius Kubilius and Petras Auštrevičius, Czech MEP Markéta Gregorová, Austrian MEP Andreas Schieder, Greek MEP Georgios Kyrtsos and Italian MEP Marco Dreosto.
+On November 3, 2021 the first official European Union delegation arrived in Taiwan led by French MEP Raphael Glucksmann, and consisting of Lithuanian MEPs Andrius Kubilius and Petras Auštrevičius, Czech MEP Markéta Gregorová, Austrian MEP Andreas Schieder, Greek MEP Giorgos Kyrtsos and Italian MEP Marco Dreosto, with the purpose of conducting exchanges on disinformation and cyber attacks against democracies.
 The visit followed an official tour of Central Europe by foreign minister Joseph Wu which included an unofficial visit to Brussels.
+The Taiwanese Representative Office in Lithuania was inaugurated in November 2021, followed by the establishment of a Lithuanian Trade Representative Office in Taiwan the following year.